Take advantage of our limited time offer. Enter promo code GIFT25 to save up to 25%. See offer details.

 Similarly, if you’re looking for a white Christmas, this might not be the place for you.
 Snow is rare in Phoenix and accumulations of 0.1 inches or greater have been recorded fewer than ten times.

-Living in Phoenix comes with images of menacing haboobs — or dust storms — approaches a backyard swimming pool in Phoenix, Arizona.
+Living in Phoenix comes with the potential for menacing haboobs — or dust storms — like the one in this image, seen approaching a backyard swimming pool.

 Getting their name from the Arabic word for “blown,” haboobs are giant walls of dust created from the high winds of a collapsing thunderstorm.
 They feature gusts of sand and dust and last around three hours.
 They can be large and dangerous, so be prepared if one’s in the forecast.